gammasoft71/xtd/tools/guidgen-gui/README.md

 # guidgen-gui

-guidgen is a guid generator command line tool.
+guidgen is a guid generator GUI application.

 # Output